lyndsayansell/oneconsultation-docs/README.md

 About OneConsultation, the problems it solves and how it integrates with your existing systems.
 A living collection of FAQs which is updated based on your feedback.

 ## [Setup Steps](setup-steps.md)
-How the setup and on-boarding process works, from first contact to fully-running service.
+How the setup and on-boarding process works, from first contact to live production service.

 ## [Data Security & Service Resiliancy](security_and_resiliancy.md)
 Everything you need about what data is stored where, and how OneConsultation is built for scale.